Josh Bell Player Props: Guardians vs. Yankees

-Josh Bell -- with a slugging percentage of .472 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians versus the New York Yankees, with Gerrit Cole on the hill, on May 2 at 7:05 PM ET.
+The Cleveland Guardians, including Josh Bell and his .471 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Clarke Schmidt and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Yankees.
+He had a one-hit showing in his most recent game (1-for-2) against the Yankees.

 Josh Bell Game Info & Props vs. the Yankees